hashicorp/vagrant/docs/vagrantfile.md

 These configuration keys will be completely removed in the next version of Vagrant.
 They do nothing in the current version:

-* `config.ssh.username` - Username and password SSH authentication has been completely removed.
-These settings currently do nothing but log a deprecation warning.
+* `config.ssh.password` - Password SSH authentication has been completely
-* `config.ssh.password`
+  removed.
+This setting does nothing in the current version of Vagrant.

 ## config.vm